SELECT

 Component Description Valid values and syntax

 <condition> Indicates the conditions of the query.
-Any valid boolean expression.
+Any valid BOOLEAN expression.

 Example